|

 Caledonian Sleeper – Lowlander Route

-Northbound from London Euston, the Lowlander Route takes the Caledonian Sleeper to Carstairs where it splits off and travels to Edinburgh Waverly and Glasgow Central.
+Northbound from London Euston, the Lowlander Route takes the Caledonian Sleeper to Birmingham International and Carstairs, where it splits off and travels to Edinburgh Waverley and Glasgow Central.

-Southbound, the train departs from both Glasgow Central and Edinburgh Waverly.
+Southbound, the train departs from both Glasgow Central and Edinburgh Waverley.
 The Glasgow train stops at Motherwell before joining the Edinburgh train at Carstairs.

-The now conjoined train travels down to Carlisle and Watford Junction before arriving at London Euston.
+The now conjoined train travels down to Carlisle, Birmingham International and Watford Junction before arriving at London Euston.

 Confused?
 When you book your tickets, you’ll only be asked about where you’re departing from and the station you want to arrive at.